Can you segment the Baby Boomer, Gen-Z, or the Millennial in this picture?

 - focus on the customer

-- do something good that people believe in
+- do or create something good that people believe in

 If you are in the majority of companies who need a website to reach your client, then today’s research says it should at least be mobile friendly.
 This is just the starting point to begin thinking about your customer journey.
 The more you know about your customers’ journey, the better you will understand what kind of marketing strategy will best serve your company’s goals in the years ahead.

-Would you like to dive deeper and consider some omnichannel tactics and examples for small business?
+Would you like to dive deeper and consider some multi-search tactics and examples for small business?
 Download our white paper, Enhancing The Customer Experience With Integrated Digital Techniques.